-Highest level of DDT in the sample from Zaporizhzhia (L1) is comparable to the highest levels observed in contaminated sediments from Ukraine, Czech Republic, or Poland (Burgess et al. 2011; Holoubek and Růžičková 2007; Ivanova et al. 2021).
+Kohušová et al., 2010).
 Situation is serious, considering that the sample was taken from the area dedicated for public use, not industrialized area.

-Results of chemical analyses for PAHs, the sum of OCPs including the total of DDT and its metabolites, three isomers of HCH, and hexachlorobenzene (HCB), seven PCB congeners, mercury, lead, and arsenic were compared with multiple studies focusing on these substances in river and similar sediments.
+Results of chemical analyses for PAHs, the sum of OCPs including the total of DDT and its metabolites, three isomers of HCH, and hexachlorobenzene (HCB), seven PCB congeners, SCCPs, mercury, lead, and arsenic were compared with multiple studies focusing on these substances in river and similar sediments.
 Where studies allowed, we outlined specific ranges of values for these frequently measured substances and compared them with sediments from the Dnipro River in our study.
 For others, we had to settle for describing the basic research findings.
 We aimed to select primarily more recent studies reflecting a situation not older than 10 years.
 In our comparison, we also included four studies by Arnika focused on sediments from 1) the Nura River in central Kazakhstan (Petrlik et al. 2015), 2) rivers in the Western Balkan countries (Montenegro, Serbia, and Bosnia and Herzegovina), mostly from the vicinity of large coal power plants and coal mines (Šír et al. 2015), 3) Czech rivers Labe (Elbe), Odra and their tributaries (Mach 2015; Mach and Petrlík 2016), and 4) rivers and watercourses in Thailand from the vicinity of industrial operations (Tha Tum and Map Ta Phut) and a gold mine in Loei (Bystriansky et al. 2018; Mach et al. 2018).
 Basic information about the studies and the comparison is included in Annex 3, which also features Table A3, serving as the basis for the text below.

 The maximum measured PAH value in sediment L1 from Zaporizhzhia is comparable to the maximum value from the Thai location Tha Tum (Bystriansky et al. 2018; Mach et al. 2018), and the concentration in sediment L2 is nearly nine times lower than the concentration found in the Černý Stream near the Ostrava steelworks, which is a tributary of the Odra River, in 2015 (Mach and Petrlík 2016).
 In all other compared locations, PAH concentrations were lower.
-However, it should be noted that in two sediments from Zaporizhzhia and one from Cherson, PAH concentrations were below the limit of quantification (LOQ), i.e., less than 0.05 mg/kg dm, which is lower than in most cases from comparative studies.
+However, it should be noted that in L3 and L4 from Zaporizhzhia and CH from Cherson, PAH concentrations were below the limit of quantification (LOQ), i.e., less than 0.05 mg/kg dm, which is lower than in most cases from comparative studies.
+In the second part of the samples the LOQ was reduced and all samples were measured above the LOQ.